 Most of these businesses didn’t even qualify for a small business loan at the end of the process.
 As a result, many would turn to what I call “poison finance” – loans with interest rates ranging between 30-80% (and sometimes even higher).

-Q: What was your Product Elevator Pitch
+Q: What was your fintech product’s Elevator Pitch

 A: Small business lending fintech marketplace for small business loans banks should make.